dechamps/videojitter/FAQ.md

 will likely result in the chart showing two separate "lines" as the transition interval changes back and forth with every frame.

+## What is the purpose of the "intentionally delayed transition"?

+If you look closely at the test video that videojitter generates, you will notice that there is a single frame exactly halfway through that is repeated, i.e. the same color is shown for two frames in a row.
+This is not a bug;
+videojitter duplicates that frame on purpose to create an _intentionally delayed transition_.

+This is done for two reasons:

+1. To determine the polarity of the recording.
+   - Intuitively, you'd expect a higher light level to translate to a higher signal level in the recording, but that is not always the case; with some instruments it's the opposite.
+   - For user convenience, videojitter attempts to autodetect the polarity of the recording.
+The way this works is, videojitter looks at the recording level for the repeated frame, and since it knows what color the repeated frame is, it can deduce the mapping between signal level and frame color.
+   - If the autodetection succeeds, videojitter will report frame colors (i.e.
+     "black" or "white"); if it fails, the chart will only show edge direction (i.e. "falling edge" or "rising edge").
+2. To break up any patterns that affect the relative timing of successive pairs of transitions.
+   - The textbook example is a 3:2 "24p@60Hz" pattern, where every other frame is displayed for a different amount of time.
+   - If there was no delayed transition, the pattern would _de facto_ induce a systematic delay in white frames (or black frames).
+   - This is a problem because it would interact badly with [edge direction compensation][]: indeed videojitter would be unable to tell whether the difference in duration between black frames and white frames is due to benign differences in display pixel response (which we don't care about), or whether it's caused by actual differences in frame presentation timing such as a 3:2 pattern (which we definitely do want to know about).
+   - The goal of the delayed transition is to invert that relationship, decorrelating frame color from any frame timing pattern.

+During report generation, videojitter will attempt to automatically locate the intentionally delayed transition among the other transitions in the recording and annotate it accordingly.
+Note this autodetection relies on heuristics (it's basically looking for a transition that "stands out" from its neighbors around the timestamp where the delayed transition is supposed to be), which means it doesn't always work.
+If autodetection fails, the delayed transition will not be annotated on the chart and frame colors won't be shown.
+It's also possible for videojitter to [incorrectly locate the delayed transition][], which means the annotation will be on the wrong transition, and the frame color information may be inverted as well.

+You can omit the delayed transition from the test video (and subsequent analysis) by passing the `--no-delayed-transition` option to `videojitter-generate-spec`.
+Note that this will prevent videojitter from determining frame colors, and it will also disable [edge direction compensation][] by default to avoid potentially misleading results.

+[edge direction compensation]: #what-is-edge-direction-compensation
 [measure display pixel response]: https://tftcentral.co.uk/articles/response_time_testing
+[incorrectly locate the delayed transition]:
+  EXAMPLES.md#artefacts-caused-by-overly-slow-displayinstrument